ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 **You must specify your credentials in the $USER and $PASS variables contained in the script**.

 ## Datasets QARTOD Additions

-When NetCDF profile files are submitted to the **NGDAC**, they are automatically processed using **QARTOD (Quality Assurance/Quality Control of Real-Time Oceanographic Data)** tests.
+When NetCDF profile files are submitted to the **NGDAC**, they are automatically processed using **Quality Assurance/Quality Control of Real-Time Oceanographic Data (QARTOD)** tests.
 These standardized tests evaluate the quality of key geophysical variables and document the results within each file.

-The file you submit will include new QC flag variables for each tested geophysical variable.
+The file you submit will include new Quality Control (QC) flag variables for each tested geophysical variable.
 These variables record the results of individual QARTOD tests and provide an overall primary QC result.

-The following QARTOD flag variables may be added:
+The following QC flag variables may be added:

-- `qartod_<variable>_gross_range_flag`
-- `qartod_<variable>_spike_flag`
-- `qartod_<variable>_rate_of_change_flag`
-- `qartod_<variable>_flat_line_flag`
-- `qartod_<variable>_primary_flag`

-For example, the QC flag variables associated with `temperature` may include:

 ```
-qartod_temperature_gross_range_flag
-qartod_temperature_spike_flag
-qartod_temperature_rate_of_change_flag
-qartod_temperature_flat_line_flag
-qartod_temperature_primary_flag
+- qartod_<variable>_gross_range_flag
+- qartod_<variable>_spike_flag
+- qartod_<variable>_rate_of_change_flag
+- qartod_<variable>_flat_line_flag
+- qartod_<variable>_primary_flag
 ```

-A location QC flag variable, **qartod_location_test_flag**, is also added to record the result of the profile location test.

-The tests are run on all submitted netCDF profile files to help ensure your data is reliable and well-documented.
+A document giving more details on what happens to your file during the automated QC process is available in [NetCDF-QARTOD-GDAC-What-To-Expect]({{ site.baseurl }}/netcdf-qartod-gdac-what-to-expect.html).

 ## Dataset Status

 Once one or more files have been successfully uploaded for the specified deployment, the [aggregation](ngdac-architecture#data-assembly-center-architecture) process begins.
 As there are multiple file syncing and aggregation processes going on, it will take some time for the data access end points on both the [ERDDAP](https://gliders.ioos.us/erddap/tabledap/index.html) and [THREDDS](https://gliders.ioos.us/thredds/catalog.html) servers to be created and populated.
 The end-to-end processing pathway **currently takes 1 - 2 hours**.
 We are actively working on ways to decrease this time frame.

+> **NOTICE**:
-We've built a [dataset status](https://gliders.ioos.us/status/) page to provide administrators and users with the ability to track datasets through the end-to-end process.
-The [home page](https://gliders.ioos.us/status/) displays a list of all data sets for which either/both the [ERDDAP](https://gliders.ioos.us/erddap/tabledap/index.html) and [THREDDS](https://gliders.ioos.us/thredds/catalog.html) are not yet available.
-Please check this page before emailing the DAC administrators regarding data set availability.
+> The [dataset status](https://gliders.ioos.us/status/) page has been deprecated and will be replaced by a new tool that enables administrators and users to track datasets throughout the end-to-end process.
+In the interim, the [Providers page](https://gliders.ioos.us/providers/) and the [ERDDAP Status](https://gliders.ioos.us/erddap/status.html) page offer limited but useful information about dataset status.
+You can also email the NGDAC administrators regarding dataset availability.

 ## Dataset Archiving